Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

+Historically, such \emph{two-player games on finite graphs} are used to abstract the computation flow of reactive programs in computer science and many algorithmic solution procedures exist \cite{gamesongraphs}.
+Given a temporal logic specification $\spec$ (e.g., visiting the target after passing the gate) over a two-player game (e.g., resulting from abstraction) a solution of the game constitutes a control policy $\pi$ that continuously reacts to the actions of the environment s.t.\ $\spec$ holds.
+Such specifications are widely used to formalize both safety and strategic liveness objectives for cyber-physical systems, e.g.\ for mobile robot navigation \cite{KressGazitFainekosPappas2009,kress2018synthesisForRobotsReview} or in autonomous driving~\cite{AlthoffBeltaReviewFMCEforAutonomousDriving}.

-Under a temporal specification $\spec$ (e.g., visiting the target after passing the gate), one can compute a control policy $\pi$ in this game -- i.e. a choice of control player moves s.t.\ no matter what the environment player does, the game is won by the control player.
-If a control player state allows for such a policy, it is called \emph{winning} and is contained in the \emph{winning region} $\Wsys$.
-The algorithmic procedure of \emph{game solving} typically computes the winning regions first (Fig.~\ref{fig:overview} (A)-IV) and then derives a control policy (Fig.~\ref{fig:overview} (A)-VI).
-When game abstractions are built carefully, these control policies $\pi$ can be refined to a controller $g$ which controls the underlying dynamical system s.t.\ the above problem statement is successfully addressed (Fig.~\ref{fig:overview}, green dashed arrow).
+If a control player state allows for a control policy that fulfills the specification, it is called \emph{winning} and is contained in the \emph{winning region} $\Wsys$.
+Algorithmic games solving techniques typically compute the winning regions first (Fig.~\ref{fig:overview} (A)-IV) and then derive a control policy (Fig.~\ref{fig:overview} (A)-VI).
+When game abstractions are built carefully, these control policies $\pi$ can be refined to a controller $g$ which controls the underlying dynamical system s.t.\ the above problem statement is successfully addressed (Fig.~\ref{fig:overview} green dashed arrow).

 \paragraph{Limitation} The major limitation of the above approach is its non-flexibility when new knowledge about the system dynamics is obtained.
 Given either the system dynamics or a \emph{fixed set} of samples, a game abstraction is computed and solved.
-When new information about the system dynamics is obtained, the entire abstraction needs to be recomputed and previous knowledge about the game or its solution (i.e., the winning region) are lost.
+When new information about the system dynamics is obtained, the entire abstraction needs to be recomputed and previous knowledge about the game and its solution (i.e., the winning region) are lost.